SwedbankPay/developer.swedbankpay.com/payment-instruments/card/mobile-card-payments.md

 ---

 {% include alert.html type="warning" icon="warning" header="Integration options"
-body="We advise you to integrate our [Mobile SDK Payment Menu][mobile-sdk] instead of integrating card payments directly in your app with WebView." %}
+body="We advise you to integrate our Mobile SDK Payment Menu instead of integrating card payments directly in your app with WebView." %}

 ## Card Payments in Mobile Apps